Activities involving radiation sources subject to authorisation

 General information

-In most cases, practices involving radiation sources (referred to as "handling" in previous radiation protection law) require a licence in accordance with the Strahlenschutzgesetz 2020 (Radiation Protection Act 2020 – StrSchG 2020).
-According to section 3 (73) of the StrSchG 2020 "practice" is defined as "a human activity that may increase the exposure of persons to radiation from a radiation source and is treated as a planned exposure situation".
+Practices involving radiation sources require a licence in accordance with the Strahlenschutzgesetz (Radiation Protection Act – StrSchG).
+According to section 3 (73) of the StrSchG "practice" is defined as "a human activity that may increase the exposure of persons to radiation from a radiation source and is treated as a planned exposure situation".

 Depending on the type and hazard potential of the intended practice, radiation protection law provides for different licensing procedures:

-• Two-stage licensing procedure: If radiation protection measures are required already at the time of the setting up of facilities, a two-stage procedure is to be applied (sections 15 to 17 of the StrSchG 2020).
+• Two-stage licensing procedure: If radiation protection measures are required already at the time of the setting up of facilities, a two-stage procedure is to be applied (sections 15, 16, 17 of the StrSchG).
 The first step is to obtain a construction licence and the second step is to obtain a licence to carry out the practice.

-• One-stage licensing procedure in accordance with sections 15 and 17 of the StrSchG 2020
+• One-stage licensing procedure in accordance with sections 15, 17 of the StrSchG

-For X-ray facilities with a nominal voltage of up to 100 kilovolts, there is an innovation with regard to licensing procedures.
-Provided that the necessary structural radiation protection measures are available, a two-stage licensing procedure can be dealt with in a joint authority procedure (section 9 of the Allgemeine Strahlenschutzverordnung 2020 – Radiation Protection Ordinance 2020 – AllgStrSchV 2020).
+For X-ray facilities with a nominal voltage of up to 100 kilovolts, the following applies.
+Provided that the necessary structural radiation protection measures are available, a two-stage licensing procedure can be dealt with in a joint authority procedure (section 9 of the AllgStrSchV).

 Please note